-Basically, take Zipcar, and subtract the provided vehicles.
-You drive your friend's (or a complete stranger's) car for an hourly rate.
+A few weeks ago, I went to an event for new web startups in Boston, and one in particular caught my eye: RelayRides. — Basically, take Zipcar, and subtract the provided vehicle fleet.
+You instead drive your friend's (or a complete stranger's) car… for an hourly rate.

-Much like Zipcar, fuel and insurance are included at no-charge.
-Also, rates start at just $6/hour.
-The biggest difference is that if you own a vehicle, you can rent it to others by having a transponder installed in your car.
-They'll provide a $1-million insurance policy and up to $4,500-8,000 per-year in your pocket. (apparently)
+Fuel and insurance are included at no additional charge, just like with Zipcar.
+Rates start at just $6 USD/hour. — The biggest difference is that if you own a vehicle, you can rent it to others by having a transponder installed.
+They'll provide a $1-million insurance policy, and by participating you can earn “between $4,500 USD and $8,000 USD” per-year, apparently.

-However… I don't think this idea is going to go anywhere.
+However, I personally don't think that this idea is going to go anywhere:

-- Lack of on-car advertising … One benefit to using someone else's car through RelayRides is that it's not blasted with Zipcar stickers everywhere and marketed as a car that can be shared.
-However, this is also an obvious downfall for the company.
-The sheer amount of marketing dollars required to reach the same audience that Zipcar has actively reached with a few pennies worth of vinyl-lettering (on each vehicle) is staggering.
-For one, I will admit that I probably wouldn’t have learned about or considered Zipcar in the first place if I hadn’t seen their distinct vehicles driving around Boston from time to time… and become curious!
+- Lack of on-car advertising. — The reason I know about Zipcar is because I saw their cars driving around with branded stickers all over them.
+One benefit to using someone else's car through RelayRides instead is potentially that it's not marketed as a car that can be shared, but this is also an obvious and significant disadvantage for the company.
+The sheer amount of marketing dollars required to reach the same audience that Zipcar has actively reached with a few pennies worth of vinyl-lettering per vehicle is staggering.

 … I just don't think that this'll make it.